hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

 T﻿his directory hosts important configuration files for both the system and JupyterHub.
 You can see for instance `fail2ban` configuration files.
 Some Jinja templates are present here, too.
 These templates will be expanded through the `deliver` mechanism allowing the creation of files customized with Ansible variables.
 All the wod related tasks are prefixed with wod for better understanding and ease of use.

-These Jinja templates can refer to some Jupyterhub kernel needs like `wod-build-evcxr.sh.j2` that aims at creating a script allowing the rust kernel installation.
+These Jinja templates can refer to some JupyterHub kernel needs like `wod-build-evcxr.sh.j2` that aims at creating a script allowing the rust kernel installation.
 Some other templates are related to the system and JupyterHub. `wod-kill-processes.pl.j2` has been created after discovering the harsh reality of online mining.
 In a ideal world, I would not have to explain further as the script would not be needed.
 Unfortunately, this is not the case.
 When one offers access to some hardware freely online, sooner or later, he can expect to  see his original idea to be hyjacked.

 Let's say that you want to provide some AI/ML 101 type of workshops.
 As part of it, you may consider providing servers with some GPUs.
 Any twisted minded cryptominer discovering your resources will definitely think he's hits the jackpot!
 This little anecdot actually happened to us and not only on GPU based servers, some regular servers got hit as well.
 We found out that performance on some servers became very poor and when looking into it, we found some scripts that were not supposed to run there.
 As a result, we implemented monitors to check the load on our servers and made sure that to  kill any suspicious processes before kicking out the misbehaving student.